revaturelabs/interviewquestions/Python/Python-Datatypes/Tuple.md

 print(type(Tuple))
 ```

-- A.tuple
+ A.tuple

-- B.str
+ B.str

-- C.array
+ C.array

-- D.list
+ D.list

 <details><summary> <b>Show Answer</b> </summary>

-**Option**:

- B.str
+> Option B.str

 <details><summary> <b>Explanation</b> </summary>

-- To create a tuple with a single item, you need to add a comma after the item.
+> To create a tuple with a single item, you need to add a comma after the item.
 Otherwise, Python will not recognize the variable as a tuple, and it will treat it as a string type.

 **Example**: